🍻 Where to have a pint in Dublin: 10 pubs outside Temple Bar worth a visit

 🪵 Warm and authentic decoration

 Irish pubs tend to feature a lot of wood, both on the walls, floors, and ceilings.
-The bars are long, ideal for sitting and chatting, and the walls are covered with old photos, mirrors, instruments, famous quotes, and neighborhood memorabilia.
+The bars are long, ideal for sitting and chatting, and the walls are filled with old photos, mirrors, instruments, famous quotes, and neighborhood memorabilia.
+Merchandise from old Guinness campaigns is often seen, especially from the 1920s onward, when the brewery launched its new advertising campaign featuring images of animals.

 Entering a pub in Ireland feels like entering the owner's home: cozy, unique, and full of history.